 In the instance of an eye emergency, do not attempt to treat yourself.
 Always seek help from a medical professional, but there are certain actions you should avoid before you get there.
 To protect your eye from further complications or damage, avoid:

 It’s nearly impossible to prevent emergency situations, as they are by definition unexpected.
-However, avoiding high-risk activities are your best bet to counter these situations.
+However, avoiding high-risk activities is your best bet to counter these situations.
 If you do partake in potentially dangerous situations, make sure to: